codeguy/php-the-right-way/_posts/01-04-01-Mac-Setup.md

 ## Mac Setup  {#mac_setup_title}

 OSX comes prepackaged with PHP but it is normally a little behind the latest stable.
-Lion comes with PHP 5.3.6 and Mountain Lion has 5.3.10.
+Lion comes with PHP 5.3.6, Mountain Lion has 5.3.10, and Mavericks has 5.4.17.

 To update PHP on OSX you can get it installed through a number of Mac [package managers][mac-package-managers], with [php-osx by Liip][php-osx-downloads] being recommended.